 - Move your body as much as possible.
 If you’re using up more energy than you’re taking in, you will most likely lose weight.

 - Try to practise mindful eating and eat free from distractions (i.e. not in front of the TV).

 The problem with several diets is maintenance.
 As we have mentioned, many people may find them too restrictive and ultimately unsustainable in the long term.

 Evidence shows that most people put the weight back on and then some when they ‘fall off the wagon’.
 Re-gaining weight can lead to restriction and create a cycle of bingeing and restraint, which may lead to yo-yo dieting and weight gain.

-The important thing is to find a way of eating that means you are using up more energy that you are taking in without compromising your health, your energy or your happiness.
-Only you can work out what the best lifestyle change is for you!
+The important thing is to find a way of eating that means you are using up more energy than you are taking in without compromising your health, energy or happiness.
+Only you can work out what the best lifestyle change is for you.

 Take home message

 - Highly restrictive diets may work in the short term but ultimately fail, and weight loss will not be maintained.

 - The bottom line is you should aim to use up more energy than you take in, and there are many different ways to achieve this.

 - Most weight loss diets work by reducing your overall energy intake in some way.